mpohorenyi/MyBike-Landing-Page/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project built using Semantic HTML5 markup, CSS3 with Grid and Flexbox, and the BEM methodology.
+This project was built using Semantic HTML5 markup, CSS3 with Grid and Flexbox, and the BEM methodology.
 The code is organized using Sass, a CSS preprocessor, and is structured for efficiency by separating everything into its own file.
 Sass is used also for better code organization, which includes the use of mixins, functions, and other advanced Sass features.

 ### Built With